aitrenches/test-repo/docs/8th-july-agenda.md

    - RE Rafael’s doc on “single source of truth” - we will comment to suggest.
    - Question of who agrees/decides content for the SSOT? (decentralised approach).
-   - Ideally need to cover lifecycle of docs - when do they become obsolete and who decides.
+   - Ideally need to cover lifecycle of docs - when do they become obsolete and who decides?
    - Maintenance cycles for existing documentation - establishing a schedule for updates, and do we as Documentation circle need to check if it’s done and chase people?

 2. **Love to help us with the tracking sheet for our internal management.**